2018 Commonwealth Heads of Government Meeting

-The 2018 Commonwealth Heads of Government Meeting, also known as CHOGM 2018, was the 25th Meeting of the Heads of Government of the Commonwealth of Nations.
-It was held in the United Kingdom.
-The meeting had been planned to have been held by Vanuatu at the end of 2017, but was moved to the United Kingdom after the impact of Cyclone Pam on the infrastructure of Vanuatu.
+The 2018 Commonwealth Heads of Government Meeting (also known as CHOGM 2018) was the 25th meeting of the heads of government of the Commonwealth of Nations, held on 19–20 April 2018 in the United Kingdom.

+The meeting was planned to be held at the end of 2017 in Vanuatu, but was moved to the United Kingdom after the impact of Cyclone Pam on the infrastructure of Vanuatu.
 The meeting was then postponed to April 2018 due to other international commitments.

-The position of Commonwealth Chair-in-Office, held by the government leader of the CHOGM host country, was transferred at the summit from the Prime Minister of Malta to the Prime Minister of the United Kingdom, who held the post until the 26th CHOGM in 2022.
+The position of Commonwealth Chair-in-Office, held by the government leader of the CHOGM host country, was transferred at the summit from the prime minister of Malta to the prime minister of the United Kingdom, who held the post until the 26th CHOGM in 2022.

 Agenda

 The theme of the summit was "Towards a Common Future".
 The British hosts set out four main goals for the summit: